 The costs of these can quickly add up.
 For example, if you’re an eCommerce company and want to use SEMRush, you’ll be looking at SEO prices of roughly $450 per month:

 SEO agencies, on the other hand, carry the fees for the data and technology behind their work.

-Bottom line is: if you’re a larger outfit and can afford to invest more heavily in SEO, it is possible to do your SEO in-house.
+The bottom line is: if you’re a larger outfit and can afford to invest more heavily in SEO, it is possible to do your SEO in-house.
 However, most SMBs, eCommerce companies and even enterprise-level companies will benefit from the expertise and experience of an SEO agency.

 Why are there different SEO pricing models?

 When it comes to an SEO pricing model, most SEO consultants follow one of these four SEO pricing packages: project-based, performance-based, monthly retainer, or hourly consulting.

 The type of pricing you choose generally depends on how much budget you have, how much work you need to do, and how flexible you want to be with your SEO work.

 These contracts are a great way to test the waters for SEO services, or if you need a team of specialists to work on a custom SEO campaign.
 They have a clear beginning and endpoint, and a set number of deliverables that you’ll be paying for.

 These are typically where you’ll start if you’re working with an SEO agency.
 This is because there’s typically an upfront cost associated at the beginning of any engagement, which covers a one-time on-site SEO audit & technical SEO analysis.

 SEO project-based contracts are also handy if you need help on a technical project, such as a site migration, custom work done, or need to recover from a Google penalty.